In a Zero Trust security model, we assume some level of authentication for all connections

 Authorizing access is already challenging enough for organizations that are interacting with their own employees, their own systems, their own machines.
 I wrote about how machine identities contribute to that effort in a previous blog.
 But when you add different external partners you need to interact with, it adds new layers of complexity.
 So that trust model is even harder to control.

 You need to have different levels of permissions for your internal consumer versus your external partners who need to be able to access segmented information in your environment.

 As Cloudflare observes, “Zero Trust security means that no one is trusted by default from inside or outside the network, and verification is required from everyone trying to gain access to resources on the network.”

-To be effective, the scope of you need machine identity intelligence that goes beyond the machines within your organization’s direct control.
+To be effective, the scope of machine identity intelligence needs to go beyond the machines within your organization’s direct control.
 To rely on the integrity of machine identities under the control of your customers and partners, you need to be able to monitor all machine identities that are connecting to your network.

 So, you have to be able to authenticate your users as well as your third-party providers.
 In other words, you need to have complete visibility into all machine identities that are being used to access your network, whether internal or external.

 But first, you have to determine how that process looks from an internal perspective and from an external perspective.
 You may wish to have more control over the keys and certificates that authenticate your on-premises infrastructure, which you trust more.